-How Long Will It Take Me To Get Pregnant?
+How Long Will It Take For Me to Get Pregnant

-1. Age – For reasons medical and otherwise it is advisable that couples try for a pregnancy before the age of 35.
-After 35, there are increased chances of difficulty in conception as well as deformities in the baby.
+- Age – For reasons medical and otherwise it is advisable that couples try for a pregnancy before the age of 35.
+After 35, there are increased chances of difficulty in conception as you age, as well as increased possibility chromosomal issues for the baby.

-2. Past and Current medical treatments – When consulting a General Practitioner for initial consultation on getting pregnant, remember to clearly indicate all details of medical treatments you have taken in the past or are taking currently.
+- Past and Current Medical Treatments and Issues – When consulting your doctor for a preconception checkup, remember to clearly indicate all details of medical treatments you have taken in the past or are taking currently.
 These medications can interfere with your chances of getting pregnant and later with the baby’s growth.

-4. Reproductive Health – If you or your partner suffer from any STDs or venereal diseases, it is better to manage those before trying to get pregnant.
+- Reproductive Health – If you or your partner suffer from any STDs, it is better to manage those before trying to get pregnant.
 Not only can reproductive diseases hamper your chances of getting pregnant, they can also negatively affect the baby’s growth during pregnancy.

-5. Frequency of intercourse - For best results when trying to get pregnant, understand how your body functions and work around it.
+- Frequency of Having Sex– For best results when trying to get pregnant, understand how your body functions and work around it.
 For women, during and around ovulation is the ideal time for try for a baby.
 So time your intercourse around this period and have frequent baby making sessions to boost your chances of getting pregnant.

-7. Stress – Trying to conceive can be stressful on its own.
-But if it coupled with other home or work related stress you might take a while to hit bull’s eye.
+- Stress – Trying to conceive can be stressful on its own.
+But if it is coupled with other home or work related stress you might take a while to hit bull’s eye.
 Take it easy during this time and manage your stress positively to boost your chances of getting pregnant.
-In most cases relaxing and enjoying trying for a baby is the best thing to do.
+In most cases, relaxing and enjoying trying for a baby is the best thing to do.

 If you are aged 35 or under and have been trying to conceive unsuccessfully for 12 months, you should contact your doctor.
-Your doctor will work on an appropriate timetable for you which will help you conceive.
-This time table will be based upon the specific needs and circumstances of you and your partner.
-Even if you have not become pregnant within 12 months, it does not necessarily mean that there is something wrong, but you should consult your doctor just in case.
+Your doctor will work on an appropriate plan to help you and your partner get pregnant.
+The doctor will evaluate your situation and help you make changes that will help increase the possibility of you getting pregnant.